supervisely-ecosystem/unet/supervisely/train/README.md

 or apply your model right in labeling interface.
 9. Apps for **model performance analysis** out of the box

-## How app is spawned in Supervisely Platform
+## How app is spawned in Supervisely Platform.
+High-level explanation
 1. You connect your computer with GPU to the platform by running Supervisely Agent on your machine ([how to video](https://youtu.be/aDqQiYycqyk)).
 It is our task manager that recieves task messages from platform.
 You can run it almost on any computer even without static IP address (it is a client, but works like server.
 Dropbox app works with the similar principles).
 This is a way